Designated hitter: Major League Baseball rule

-The above case has an exception: If a starting pitcher started as a designated hitter simultaneously, that player will remain as DH to bat for his relievers after being replaced as pitcher, likewise remained as starting pitcher if he was pinch hit by a bench player who'd become the new designated hitter.
-Such exception was made by MLB in 2022 season, coincident with the introduction of the universal DH.
-It has been widely nicknamed the "Ohtani rule" as a nod to Shohei Ohtani, a star pitcher and hitter for the Los Angeles Angels who has sometimes batted for himself in the past, but had to leave games as hitter or move to another position on the field when relieved as pitcher due to the limitations of the old rule.
-The rule change was subsequently applied for International level games, starting from 2023 World Baseball Classic.
+The DH substitution rule has an exception: If a starting pitcher started simultaneously as the designated hitter, that player may remain as DH to bat for his relievers after being replaced as pitcher, likewise remaining as starting pitcher if he was pinch hit or pinch run for by a bench player who had become the new designated hitter.
+If that player starts the game as a designated hitter and pitches out of the bullpen, the team would lose the designated hitter once his relief appearance is over, unless he is moved to the outfield.
+The exception was added by MLB for the 2022 season, coincident with the introduction of the universal DH.
+It has been widely nicknamed the "Ohtani rule" as a nod to Shohei Ohtani, at the time a two-way star pitcher and hitter for the Los Angeles Angels who had sometimes batted for himself in the past, but had to leave games as hitter or move to another position on the field when relieved as pitcher due to the limitations of the old rule.
+The rule change was subsequently applied for international-level games, starting with the 2023 World Baseball Classic.

 Unlike other positions, the DH is "locked" into the batting order.
 No multiple substitution may be made to alter the batting rotation of the DH.
 In other words, a double switch involving the DH and a position player (with the exception of players started as starting pitcher and designated hitter) is not legal.
 For example, if the DH is batting fourth and the catcher is batting eighth, the manager cannot replace both players so as to have the new catcher bat fourth and the new DH bat eighth.
-Once a team loses its DH under any of the scenarios discussed in the previous paragraph, the double switch becomes fully available, and may well be used via necessity, should the former DH be replaced in the lineup.
+Once a team loses its DH under any of the scenarios already discussed, the double switch becomes fully available, and may well be used via necessity, should the former DH be replaced in the lineup.

-If a team did not begin a game with a DH, the team's pitchers (or pinch hitters) had to bat for the entire game.